-UNESCO World-Heritage Mont Koya provides a third aspect of what not to miss in Japan—Zen Buddhism at the heart of Japanese Culture.
+UNESCO World-Heritage Mont Koya provides an important aspect of Japanese culture not to miss in Japan—Zen Buddhism at the heart of Japanese culture.
 In Mount Koya, experience this on a deeper level than only wandering temples in Kyoto and Tokyo.
 Mount Koya, rather, is a place that feels very much off-the-grid in Japan.
-In Koya, hike pilgrimage trails, wander the atmospheric Okuno-in cemetery in the morning mist (or at night by the light of a lantern), spend the night in a temple lodging (Shukubô) while sampling delicious shojin ryori (Buddhist vegetarian cuisine), witnessing a morning prayers, explore the sublime collection of open-space monasteries and gardens, strolling along with a local monk as your guide who will teach you about guru Kobo Daishi and lifestyle of the monks who reside there.
+In Koya, hike pilgrimage trails, stroll the atmospheric Okuno-in cemetery in the morning mist (or at night by the light of a lantern), spend the night in a temple lodging (Shukubô) while sampling delicious shojin ryori (Buddhist vegetarian cuisine), witnessing a morning prayers, explore the sublime collection of open-space monasteries and gardens, strolling along with a local monk as your guide who will teach you about guru Kobo Daishi and lifestyle of the monks who reside there.
 The main town, Kôyasan, contains 117 temples, 53 of which provide lodging for pilgrims and other travelers .
 Each of these temples offers unique accommodations featuring magnificent gardens and Buddhist vegetarian cooking, including wild edible plants from the region, as well as Kôyasanʼs renowned goma-tofu.

 Mount Kōya is the sacred center of Shingon Buddhism, an all-important Buddhist sect introduced to Japan in the year 805 by Kobo Daishi (also known as Kukai), who remains one of Japan's most significant religious figures.
 Learn why at the heart of Japan's history and culture lies Zen Buddhism during this visit to Kōya that will provide a glimpse into this all-important facet of Japanese culture.
 A small, secluded Zen temple town—Kōyasan—has developed around the sect's headquarters that Kobo Daishi built on Mount Kōya's thickly-wooded mountaintop.
 It is also the site of Kobo Daishi's mausoleum and the start and end point of the Shikoku 88 Temple Pilgrimage hike.
 Kobo Daishi began construction on the original Garan temple complex in 826 after wandering the country for years in search of a suitable place to center his religion.
 Since then over a hundred temples have sprung up along the streets of Kōyasan.
 The most important among them are Kongobuji, the head temple of Shingon Buddhism, and Okunoin, the site of Kobo Daishi's mausoleum.